-To choose the best portable air compressor consider these things features.
+To choose the best portable air compressor, consider these features.

 - Power source– Air compressors run on gas or electricity, the latter being the most common power supply.
-Electric compressors can be either 120V or 240V, and require less maintenance, and are more quiet compared to the gas types.
-Battery-powered compressors are starting to get more popular, but compared to the two options it has lower power capacity and is much better for low supply applications.
+Electric compressors can be either 120V or 240V, require less maintenance, and are more quiet compared to the gas types.
+Battery-powered compressors are starting to get more popular, but compared to the two options, it has lower power capacity and is much better for low-supply applications.

 - Specification– The two main things you should consider when choosing an air compressor are the CFM and PSI.

-- CFM or Cubic feet per minute tell you the volume of air that the unit can sustain.
-The value of CFM is inversely proportional with PSI, when PSI decreases the CFM will increase and vice versa.
+- CFM (cubic feet per minute) tells you the volume of air that the unit can sustain.
+The value of CFM is inversely proportional to PSI.
+When PSI decreases, the CFM will increase and vice versa.

-- PSI or Pounds per square inch describes the maximum pressure the pump can store in the tank.
+- PSI (pounds per square inch) describes the maximum pressure the pump can store in the tank.
 Good air compressor units have a minimum of 125 PSI.
 High-end models have higher PSI.

-- Noise Level- Air compressors can produce sound up to 70-92 decibels loud.
-And that is some serious level of noise considering that an average conversation produces 60 decibels of sound.
+- Noise Level- Air compressors can produce loud sounds up to 70-92 decibels.
+And that is some serious level of noise, considering that an average conversation produces 60 decibels of sound.
 Choose units that are quieter, preferably something below 60 decibels.
-Choose a unit that has a belt-drive system since they make less sound and is quieter compared to direct-drive systems.
+Choose a unit with a belt-drive system since it makes less sound and is quieter than direct-drive systems.

 - Tank Size & Capacity- This is one of the most essential features to consider since it tells you the amount of air volume your compressor can hold.
 A large tank means it can hold more air ready for you to use.
 The standard tanks can hold between 150 to 200 PSI, but some units can be used for high-pressure applications ranging from 300 up to 3000 PSI.

-- Compressor tanks have expiration dates so be sure to check your tanks every now and then.
+- Expiration Date– Compressor tanks have expiration dates, so be sure to check your tanks every now and then.